Share your thoughts about content on the Gardening in Michigan website. Your feedback is appreciated.

 Which pollinators might visit plants in my garden?

-All of Michigan’s 450 wild bee species require two things – resources (pollen and nectar from flowers) and a nest site.
+At least 460 species of wild bees are found in Michigan.
+Every pollinator require two things – resources (pollen and nectar from flowers) and a nest site.
 Though each species differs in the types of flowers visited, planting a variety of shrubs, trees, and plants that bloom throughout the season can make a difference in supporting bees or butterflies.

 Picking the right plants for pollinators